Zekumoru/Learning-C-Sharp-and-Unity/README.md

 In this week, it was taught how to implement a simple List class (like the one in the generic collections namespace).
 Also learned about algorithm analysis, especially, the _Big O_ notation.

 Since I already know most of the stuff, it was pretty much a breeze for me and there was almost to none for me to take note of hence the lack of notes in this week's folder.

+## Course 5 Week 2 (C5w2)
+Learned about **linked list** and **graphs**, and also, how to implement them from scratch.
+Also learned pathfinding algorithms: **breadth-first search** and **depth-first search**.

+It is **highly advisable** to check the `Notes.md` in this week's folder to learn more about the implementation of said learned things since I took my sweet time writing those notes.
+(2 hours to be exact)

+Also check the projects folders and study the code for better comprehension.